rouvinerh/tp/docs/DeveloperGuide.md

 ## Implementation of Commands

 **NOTE**: Not every single line of code is explained here, as any developer can read the source code to find out all the specifics.
-This helps to keep the guide shorter and easier to read.

 * [Workout](#workout)
     * [Add Run](#add-run)